Mimis-Latlaeg-Hattalag/welcome-clerk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the trouble is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Which business needs does this feature address?**
-A clear and concise description of what you want to happen.
+A clear and concise description of business domain, business actors and behaviors.

-**Describe alternatives you've considered**
+**What is the core business value offered by this feature?**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of how business gains from implementing this feature.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other domain, bounded context, actor or aggregate related to this feature.